Seek Returns logo

 Min

-AMZN vs. VIPS: A comparison of their Operating Margin against the Specialty Retail industry benchmark.
+AMZN vs. VIPS: A comparison of their Operating Profit Margin (TTM) against the Broadline Retail industry benchmark.

 Profitability at a Glance